Everest Base Camp Trek FAQs

 Every corner of Nepal is equally rich in its own culture and tradition.
-One common thing in every ethnic group is female covering their body appropriately.
+One common thing in every ethnic group is females covering their bodies appropriately.
 It applies to foreigners as well.
 However, there are no strict rules for you to dress in full-length cloth while trekking.
-We still suggest you wear knee-length pants and waist level tops to be safe from people’s lousy target.
+We still suggest you wear knee-length pants and waist-level tops to be safe from people’s lousy targets.

 Namaste, I am Sonam Sherpa, trekking guide is a profession that is carried out by my ancestors and now I am taking it as well.
 I am originally from Everest regions.
 I have summited Mt.
 Ama Dablam, Mt.
 Manaslu, and other trekking peaks.
 I am able to give answer of Frequently Asked Questions (FAQs) of Everest Base Camp Trek.